snischuk/nodejs2025Q2-service/README.md

 4. Inside the container terminal (/usr/src/app), run the migrations:
     `npx prisma migrate dev`

-5. After the migrations are successfully applied, you can run the tests:
+5. After the migrations are successfully applied (and the database in the container is up!), you can run the tests:
     `npm run test`

 Note: Application in development mode rebuilds automatically on code changes